Spam on the XRP Ledger

 Here is an example:

-In this case, a person has just activated their account and suddenly they receive a spam transaction advertising a website.
+In this case, a person has just activated their account and suddenly they received a spam transaction advertising a website.

 Legitimate projects do not send unsolicited transactions across public networks.